 By: Patrick Ungashick

 There is a powerful lesson here for business owners like you.
 Your skills and talents may come back to haunt you when you ultimately try to exit from your businesses.
-Within many small to mid-sized businesses, the owner is the most valuable and important employee.
+Within many companies, the owner is the most valuable and vital employee.
 Your knowledge, relationships, and vision are what drives the business.
-Undoubtedly you have help—few CEO/owners build a business alone.
-However, for years or even decades much of your company growth largely has been due to your personal presence and efforts.
+Undoubtedly you have help—no CEO/owner build a sustainable business by himself or herself.
+However, for years or even decades, much of your company growth has mostly been due to your personal presence and efforts.
 Then, one day, you wish to exit.
 If at that time you remain an essential employee, you may be unable to achieve commonly held exit goals: financial freedom, a sustained business legacy, and an exit on your own terms.
 You may find yourself in the dark side, trapped inside the company.

 To overcome this, owners must build businesses that are not dependent on them.
-You must create a business that has the leadership, resources, and plan to not merely survive a transition, but to actually thrive after you have exited.
+You must create a business that has the leadership, resources, and plan not merely to survive a transition, but to thrive after you have exited.
 Reducing owner dependency is, like resisting the dark side’s temptations, easier said than done.
 Most owners enjoy what they do, and understandably do not wish to become irrelevant within their own companies.
-Additionally, owners typically are good at what they do, and the company is accustomed to tapping the owner’s talents and skills to the fullest.
-Yet, as you move closer to exit, if left unaddressed owner dependency becomes a serious obstacle to exit success.
+Additionally, the company is accustomed to tapping the owner’s talents and skills to the fullest.
+Yet, as you move closer to exit, owner dependency, if left unaddressed, becomes a serious obstacle to exit success.